Halloween Havoc (1992): Event

-The fifth bout was a tag team match in which Barry Windham and Dustin Rhodes - who held both the NWA World Tag Team Championship and the WCW World Tag Team Championship - defended both sets of titles against Steve Austin and Steve Williams.
+Next, Barry Windham and Dustin Rhodes defended both the NWA World Tag Team Championship and the WCW World Tag Team Championship against Steve Austin and Steve Williams.
 The match was originally scheduled to be Steve Williams and Terry Gordy defending against the Steiner Brothers, but this was changed after Rick Steiner suffered a torn chest muscle during a Japanese tour, resulting in Rhodes and Windham winning the titles from Gordy and Williams on the October 3, 1992 episode of WCW Saturday Night.
 Gordy and Williams then challenged Rhodes and Windham to a rematch for the titles, with Austin substituting for Gordy after he no-showed the event.
-Austin and Williams originally thought they had won the match after Austin pinned Windham, however as Windham was not the legal man in the match, the original referee, Randy Anderson, overturned the decision of referee Nick Patrick and restarted the match.
-The match subsequently ended in a time limit draw after 30 minutes.
+Austin and Williams initially won the match after Austin pinned Windham, the illegal man.
+Original referee Randy Anderson thus overturned Nick Patrick's decision and restarted the match, which ended in a time limit draw after 30 minutes.

-The sixth bout was a singles match in which NWA World Heavyweight Champion Masahiro Chono defended his title against Rick Rude.
-Both competitors were able to choose their own guest referee for the match, with Chono chosing Kensuke Sasaki and Rude chosing Harley Race.
+In the fifth match, Masahiro Chono defended his NWA World Heavyweight Championship against Rick Rude.
+Both competitors were able to choose their own guest referee for the match, with Chono choosing Kensuke Sasaki and Rude choosing Harley Race.
 Prior to the match, Ole Anderson flipped a coin which determined that Race would be inside the ring while Sasaki would be outside.
 The match ended when Chono was disqualified by Race for throwing Rude over the top rope, enabling him to retain the title despite losing the match.

-The seventh bout was a singles match in which WCW World Heavyweight Champion Ron Simmons defended his title against The Barbarian.
+Next, WCW World Heavyweight Champion Ron Simmons defended his title against The Barbarian.
 The match ended when Simmons powerslammed The Barbarian and then pinned him.